Who we are

 The DEA is independent and not affiliated with the Eurosystem nor any European organization.

 A central bank digital currency (CBDC) is a digital currency issued by a central bank.
 In the case of a retail CBDC, the CBDC is available to the private end-user.
 The ECB uses the term “digital euro” to define a euro CBDC.

-"The digitalization of the monetary system is progressing.
-In addition to private sector initiatives, such as the Facebook-initiated Diem project or other stablecoin initiatives, central banks are also working on their own digital currencies.
-The monetary system will thus undergo fundamental changes over the next decade."
+"The digitization of the monetary system is progressing.
+The monetary system will undergo fundamental changes over the next decade."

 What we offer

 We provide education about the digital euro following a diverse approach.
 This approach includes written publications as well as podcasts, videos, interactive webinars, and panel discussions.

 We build a multidisciplinary community and provide a platform for knowledge exchange, aiming to improve understanding of the potential of the digital euro and support various industries in building digital euro-based use cases.

 We foster collaborations and belong to the leading thinktanks worldwide around digital currencies with a focus on the private sector digital euro (e.g. stablecoins) and the public sector digital euro (CBDCs).

 We proactively engage with government bodies, legislators, and regulatory authorities to represent our community interests and influence the development of policies that support the growth and adoption of the digital euro.
 We offer advisory on CBDC and stablecoins for political institutions and support in the decision-making process.